softwareguru/beam-summit-website/content/sessions/2023/workshop-nice-or-not.md

 ---
-title: "Nice or not, identifying toxicity with Beam ML"
+title: "Workshop: Nice or not, identifying toxicity with Beam ML"
 slug: nice-or-not-identifying-toxicity-with-beam-ml
 speakers:
  - Wei Hsia